View on GitHub

 Shell Skills for Language Development

 This tutorial teaches the shell skills you need to build, test, and ship your CS374 final-project interpreter.
 You already know Python.
-This tutorial bridges the gap between “I can run it in my IDE” and “I can run, test, and debug it confidently from the command line.”
+This bridges the gap between “I can run it in my IDE” and “I can run, test, and debug it confidently from the command line.”

 Basic invocation